WrestleMania 23: SmackDown

+ECW

 Bobby Lashley's feud with Vince McMahon continued for a further three months after the event.
-Vince, livid after being embarrassed at WrestleMania, vowed to destroy Lashley and take his ECW World Championship.
-At Backlash, Vince, his son Shane and Umaga teamed up a Three on one handicap match against Lashley, and after two Samoan Splashes by Umaga from the top rope, Vince pinned Lashley to win the ECW World Championship.
-The feud continued for a further two pay-per-views, with Lashley pinning Shane in a rematch from Backlash at Judgment Day, but Vince ruled that as he did not get pinned, Lashley did not win the title.
-At One Night Stand, Lashley finally defeated Vince in a Street Fight to reclaim the ECW World Championship.
+Vince, livid after being embarrassed at WrestleMania, vowed to "kill" ECW and that the brand's destruction would start with him taking Lashley's ECW World Championship.
+At Backlash, Vince, his son Shane and Umaga teamed up in a Three on one handicap match against Lashley, and after two Samoan Splashes by Umaga from the top rope, Vince pinned Lashley to win the ECW World Championship.
+The feud continued for a further two pay-per-views, with Lashley pinning Shane in a rematch from Backlash at Judgment Day, but Vince declared that, since he did not get pinned, he was still the ECW World Champion before having Lashley subjected to a post-match beatdown by Umaga.
+At One Night Stand, Lashley finally defeated Vince in a Street Fight to reclaim the ECW World Championship, despite repeated interference from Shane and Umaga.

-The match between Chris Benoit and Montel Vontavious Porter expanded into a lengthy feud for the WWE United States Championship, resulting in Benoit retaining via pinfall at Backlash and MVP winning the title in a Two out of three falls match at Judgment Day, winning 2–0.

 The feud between the ECW Originals and the New Breed continued, with the New Breed defeating the ECW Originals in an Extreme Rules match on the next edition of ECW.
 Sabu was released from the company shortly after WrestleMania, and The Sandman was drafted to Raw a few months later in the 2007 WWE Draft.
 Kevin Thorn left the New Breed shortly after WrestleMania and Marcus Cor Von was also released shortly thereafter.
 By this point, Elijah Burke and Matt Striker had ceased associating with one another, with Striker eventually being relegated to a manager role for Big Daddy V. In addition, Rob Van Dam left the company when his contract expired shortly after One Night Stand.
-As a result of all of this, the feud eventually puttered out and was rarely mentioned again.
+As a result of all of this, the feud eventually fizzled out and was rarely mentioned again.